tintnaingwinn/email-checker-php/README.md

 Please see [CONTRIBUTING](CONTRIBUTING.md) for details.

-### Security
+## Security

-If you discover any security related issues, please email freek@spatie.be instead of using the issue tracker.
+If you discover any security-related issues, please email amigo.k8@gmail.com instead of using the issue tracker.

 ## License